Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/26-ui-glv-vault-remove-liquidity/+page.md

-Okay, here is a very thorough and detailed summary of the video clip provided, covering the steps, concepts, and specific details shown.

-**Overall Summary:**

-The video demonstrates the process of removing liquidity from a GMX V2 GLV (GMX Liquidity Vault) token pool, specifically the `GLV (BTC-USDC)` vault.
-The user initiates a sell/withdrawal of their entire GLV token balance, selects a specific underlying GM (GMX Market) pool (`BTC/USD`) to facilitate the withdrawal, approves the GMX contract to spend their GLV tokens (a standard ERC-20 approval step), and finally confirms the transaction to receive the underlying assets (USDC and BTC) back into their wallet.

-**Platform Context:**

-The interface appears to be the GMX V2 trading/liquidity platform (app.gmx.io).
-The user is interacting with yield-optimized vaults (GLV) and underlying single-market pools (GM).

-**Step-by-Step Breakdown:**

-1.  **Navigate to Sell Function:** The user starts on a screen displaying available "GLV Vaults".
-They locate the `GLV (BTC-USDC)` vault, which shows their wallet holds `7.5790` GLV tokens (worth `$10.05`).
-They click the "Sell" button for this specific vault.
-2.  **Initiate Sell GLV:** A detailed panel/modal appears, specific to the `GLV (BTC-USDC)` vault.
-The "Sell GLV" tab is active.
-3.  **Specify Amount:** In the "Pay" section, the user intends to sell their maximum GLV balance.
-They click the "MAX" button, which inputs their full balance: `7.579016511064473621` GLV (displayed value `$10.05`).
-4.  **View Estimated Received Assets:** The "Receive" sections automatically populate, showing the estimated amounts of the underlying assets they will get back:
-    *   Initially (before pool selection change), it shows approximately `4.889` USDC (`$4.88`) and `0.00006119` BTC (`$5.16`). *Note: These values fluctuate slightly in real-time.*
-5.  **Select Withdrawal Pool:**
-    *   The interface defaults to using the `FARTCOIN/USD [BTC-USDC]` pool for the withdrawal calculation/execution (shown under the "Pool" label).
-    *   The user clicks on this pool selection dropdown.
-    *   A search bar appears.
-The user types `BTC`.
-    *   They select the `BTC/USD [BTC/USD]` pool from the filtered list.
-    *   The estimated "Receive" amounts update slightly after selecting the BTC/USD pool to approximately `4.918` USDC (`$4.91`) and `0.00006085` BTC (`$5.13`).
-6.  **Approve Token Spending:**
-    *   Since GLV is an ERC-20 token, the user must first grant the GMX smart contract permission to transfer these tokens from their wallet.
-    *   The user clicks the checkbox labeled "Allow GLV to be spent".
-    *   This action triggers a wallet interaction (likely MetaMask, based on the popup style) requesting a "Spending cap request".
-    *   The user clicks "Confirm" within their wallet popup to approve the spending.
-7.  **Confirm Sell Transaction:**
-    *   After the approval transaction confirms on the blockchain, the button changes from "Pending GLV approval" to "Sell GLV".
-    *   The user clicks the "Sell GLV" button.
-    *   This triggers another wallet interaction for the main withdrawal transaction ("Transaction request").
-    *   The user clicks "Confirm" within their wallet popup again.
-8.  **Transaction Processing:** A green notification box appears in the bottom-right corner indicating the progress:
-    *   "Selling GLV [BTC-USDC]"
-    *   "Sell request sent"
-    *   "Fulfilling sell request"
-    *   The final estimated receive amounts shown during this confirmation are `4.918158` USDC and `0.00006085` BTC.

-**Important Concepts:**

-1.  **GLV (GMX Liquidity Vault):** These are yield-optimized vaults containing multiple GM tokens.
-Users deposit assets (like BTC, ETH, USDC) and receive GLV tokens representing their share.
-These vaults accrue fees from leverage trading and swaps happening across the markets included in the vault.
-The `GLV (BTC-USDC)` vault is backed by BTC and USDC liquidity.
-2.  **GM (GMX Market) Pools:** These are the underlying liquidity pools for individual markets (e.g., BTC/USD, ETH/USD).
-GLV vaults are composed of liquidity drawn from or allocated across multiple GM pools.
-3.  **Liquidity Removal (Selling GLV):** Selling GLV tokens is the mechanism for withdrawing the underlying liquidity (BTC and USDC in this case) from the vault.
-The amount of each underlying asset received depends on the current composition and prices within the vault/selected pool at the time of withdrawal.
-4.  **ERC-20 Token Approval:** A standard security feature on EVM-compatible blockchains.
-Before a smart contract can interact with (e.g., transfer) a user's ERC-20 tokens, the user must explicitly approve the contract to spend up to a certain amount (or an unlimited amount) of that token.
-This was the "Allow GLV to be spent" step.
-5.  **Withdrawal Pool Selection:** An interesting feature shown is the ability to select *which* underlying GM pool should be used as the reference or source for executing the withdrawal.
-Selecting `BTC/USD` instead of the default `FARTCOIN/USD` likely influences the exact exchange rates or slippage experienced during the conversion of the GLV share back into BTC and USDC, based on the state of the chosen pool.
-6.  **Transaction Fees:** The UI shows fields for "Fees and Price Impact" and "Network Fee" (`~$0.27` shown for network fee during the process).
-These are costs associated with interacting with the blockchain and the GMX protocol.

-**Code Blocks:**

-No specific code blocks are shown or discussed in the video clip.

-**Links or Resources:**

-No external links or resources are mentioned in the video clip.

-**Notes or Tips:**

-*   **Two-Step Process:** Removing liquidity (selling GLV) requires two separate blockchain transactions: first, the ERC-20 approval, and second, the actual sell/withdrawal transaction.
-*   **Wallet Interaction:** Users need a compatible web3 wallet (like MetaMask) connected and funded with the native gas token (e.g., ETH on Arbitrum) to pay for transaction fees.
-*   **Pool Selection Matters:** The choice of the underlying GM pool for withdrawal can potentially affect the final amounts of assets received due to differences in pool liquidity or pricing at that moment.
-*   **Real-time Updates:** The estimated amounts of assets to be received can fluctuate slightly based on real-time market price changes within the GMX system.

-**Questions or Answers:**

-No questions are asked or answered in the video clip.

-**Examples or Use Cases:**

-The entire video serves as a direct example and use case of:
-*   How to remove liquidity from a GMX V2 GLV vault.
-*   How to sell GLV tokens (`GLV (BTC-USDC)`) to get back the underlying assets (BTC and USDC).
-*   The process involving ERC-20 approval and transaction confirmation via a wallet.
-*   Utilizing the feature to select a specific GM pool (`BTC/USD`) for the withdrawal.
+## How to Remove Liquidity from a GMX V2 GLV Vault

+This guide details the process of removing liquidity from a GMX V2 GLV (GMX Liquidity Vault) token pool by selling your GLV tokens.
+We will use the `GLV (BTC-USDC)` vault as an example, demonstrating how to convert your GLV position back into the underlying assets, such as BTC and USDC, using the GMX V2 interface (app.gmx.io).

+Removing liquidity, or "selling" your GLV tokens, involves specifying the amount you wish to withdraw, selecting an appropriate underlying GMX Market (GM) pool to facilitate the exchange, approving the GMX smart contract to handle your GLV tokens, and finally confirming the withdrawal transaction.

+**Step-by-Step Withdrawal Process:**

+1.  **Locate Your Vault and Initiate Sale:** Navigate to the section displaying your "GLV Vaults" on the GMX platform.
+Find the specific vault you wish to withdraw from, for instance, `GLV (BTC-USDC)`.
+Note your balance (e.g., `7.5790 GLV`).
+Click the "Sell" button associated with this vault.

+2.  **Configure the Sale:** A panel dedicated to the selected vault will appear with the "Sell GLV" tab active.
+In the "Pay" section, specify the amount of GLV tokens you want to sell.
+To withdraw your entire position, click the "MAX" button.
+This will populate the field with your full GLV token balance (e.g., `7.579016511064473621 GLV`).

+3.  **Review Estimated Received Assets:** The "Receive" section will automatically display an estimate of the underlying assets you will receive in return for your GLV tokens.
+For the `GLV (BTC-USDC)` vault, this will show estimated amounts of USDC and BTC.
+These figures are based on the current pool composition and market prices and may fluctuate.

+4.  **Select the Withdrawal Pool:** Below the input fields, locate the "Pool" selection dropdown.
+The interface may default to a specific pool (e.g., `FARTCOIN/USD [BTC-USDC]`).
+It is crucial to select the appropriate underlying GMX Market (GM) pool for your withdrawal, as this can influence the execution price and final amounts received.
+Click the dropdown, use the search bar if needed (e.g., type `BTC`), and select the desired market pool, such as `BTC/USD [BTC/USD]`.
+Observe that the estimated "Receive" amounts may update slightly after changing the pool selection, reflecting the specific conditions of the chosen market pool.

+5.  **Approve GLV Token Spending:** As GLV is an ERC-20 token, you must grant the GMX smart contract permission to transfer these tokens from your wallet before executing the sale.
+Check the box labeled "Allow GLV to be spent".
+This action will trigger a transaction request in your connected web3 wallet (e.g., MetaMask) asking for a "Spending cap request".
+Review the request in your wallet and click "Confirm" to grant the approval.
+Wait for this approval transaction to be confirmed on the blockchain.

+6.  **Confirm the Sell Transaction:** Once the approval transaction is confirmed, the button will change from indicating pending approval to "Sell GLV".
+Review the final transaction details, including estimated received amounts, fees, and price impact.
+Click the "Sell GLV" button.
+This will prompt another transaction request ("Transaction request") in your wallet for the actual withdrawal.
+Click "Confirm" in your wallet to execute the sale.

+7.  **Monitor Transaction Processing:** After confirming, you should see notifications indicating the transaction's progress, such as "Selling GLV [BTC-USDC]", "Sell request sent", and "Fulfilling sell request".
+Once the transaction is successfully processed on the blockchain, the specified amounts of the underlying assets (USDC and BTC in this example) will be transferred to your wallet.

+**Key Concepts Involved:**

+*   **GLV (GMX Liquidity Vault):** Yield-optimizing vaults that hold positions across multiple underlying GMX Market (GM) pools.
+Depositing assets yields GLV tokens representing your share in the vault's diversified liquidity and earned fees. `GLV (BTC-USDC)` specifically represents liquidity provision using BTC and USDC.
+*   **GM (GMX Market) Pools:** These are the fundamental liquidity pools for individual trading pairs on GMX V2 (e.g., `BTC/USD`, `ETH/USD`).
+GLV vaults derive their liquidity and yield from these underlying GM pools.
+*   **Selling GLV Tokens:** This is the mechanism for redeeming your share of the GLV vault and withdrawing the corresponding underlying assets (like BTC and USDC).
+The amount received depends on the vault's value and composition at the time of withdrawal.
+*   **ERC-20 Token Approval:** A standard security measure in EVM blockchains.
+It requires users to explicitly grant permission (approve) a smart contract to interact with their specific ERC-20 tokens before the contract can move them (e.g., during a sale or stake).
+This is a one-time approval per token/contract pair, or requires re-approval if the spending limit was capped.
+*   **Withdrawal Pool Selection:** GMX V2 allows selecting a specific underlying GM pool to process the GLV sale.
+This choice can potentially impact the exact exchange rate or slippage based on the liquidity depth and current state of the selected pool versus other available pools contributing to the GLV.
+*   **Transaction Fees:** Executing transactions on the blockchain incurs network fees (gas costs, e.g., paid in ETH on Arbitrum).
+GMX protocol interactions may also involve protocol fees, reflected in the final transaction details.

+**Important Considerations:**

+*   **Two-Step Transaction:** Remember that selling GLV tokens typically requires two distinct blockchain transactions: the initial ERC-20 approval and the subsequent sell/withdrawal transaction.
+*   **Wallet and Gas:** Ensure your web3 wallet is connected and contains sufficient native currency (like ETH on Arbitrum) to cover the gas fees for both transactions.
+*   **Dynamic Estimates:** The displayed estimates for received assets are subject to change based on real-time market price movements and transaction execution timing.
+*   **Pool Impact:** Carefully consider the selected GM pool for withdrawal, as its specific state (liquidity, price) at the moment of execution will influence the final amounts you receive.